 Temporary Sculpture Exhibit

-The 2019 Wake Forest Temporary Sculpture Exhibit will feature six three-dimensional sculptural works of art by a variety of artists in publicly-accessible outdoor spaces throughout Wake Forest.
+The 2020 Wake Forest Temporary Sculpture Exhibit will feature two three-dimensional sculptural works of art by a variety of artists in publicly-accessible outdoor spaces throughout Wake Forest.

 The display location for each sculpture is shown in parenthesis: